Lochinver Early Learning Centre

 Participating vessels are given hardwearing bags to collect marine litter that is caught in their nets during their normal fishing activities.

 Children are now keenly aware of the effects of marine litter and some of its sources.
-Lochinver and Achiltibuie beaches have benefited from beach cleans.
+Lochinver and Achiltibuie beaches have both benefited from beach cleans.

 Children are aware of types of litter found and can sort into properties of materials.
 They're also aware of the journey of dirty water through the sewage works and use of sludge cake.